-In Go, append is a builtin because its semantics cannot be implemented under the go type system.
+In Go, append is a builtin because its semantics cannot be implemented under the Go type system.
 In GoLite, we'll implement a simpler version of append.

+'''

-append_expr ::= 'append' '(' ID ',' expr ')'
+append_expr ::= 'append' '(' expr ', ' expr ')'

+'''

-The first argument to append is the name of a slice to append to, and the second expression is the element to add.
-In GoLite, we don't allow the first argument to be a subslice.
+The first argument to append is a slice expression to append to, and the second expression is the element to add.
+In GoLite, we don't support appending multiple elements in the same expression.

+'''

 http://golang.org/ref/spec#Appending_and_copying_slices

+'''